Ask Arkadelphia Dental Care if our services are right for youMake an Appointment

 Prior to your treatment, you'll receive medication through an intravenous line.
 This will place you in a calm, relaxed state.
 You'll maintain this relaxed state while the dental team completes your treatment.

 - Someone should take you home.
 Once at home, rest for the remainder of the day.

 - Avoid alcohol, and take medications only as directed.

 - Avoid hazardous or strenuous activities.
 It's best not to eat a heavy meal immediately following your procedure.

 - Avoid driving a motor vehicle for the rest of the day.

 - If you encounter any issues or abnormalities, please call our office.

-We can help you relax with intravenous sedation during your dental treatments.
-Call Arkadelphia Dental Care at 870-246-2242.
+If you need dental care but have concerns about injections or heavy sedation Arkadelphia Dental Care can help you relax with intravenous sedation during your dental treatments.
+Call us at 870-246-2242.